 More recently, Monoprice have been prolific in releasing the Monoprice SLA 3D printer, the Monoprice MP10, Monoprice Voxel, and more.

-- FDM 3D printer price: $499+ — Available on Amazon here / 3DJake UK & Europe here / Australia here
+- FDM 3D printer price: $529 — Available on Amazon worldwide here / 3DJake UK & Europe here / Top3DShop here

 - Build volume: 300 x 300 x 400

-The Creality CR-10 has an extremely strong reputation in the community as the best FDM 3D printer for its price.
-Manufactured by Chinese 3D printer manufacturer Creality, the CR-10 V2 is a low cost 3D printer kit that can be assembled within an hour.
-That isn’t an exaggeration either: I personally am the most un-DIY-skilled person I know, and I built a CR-10 in about 45 minutes.
+All the printers in the Creality CR-10 range enjoy an extremely strong reputation in the community as some of the best FDM 3D printers for the price.
+Manufactured by 3D printer manufacturer Creality, the CR-10 V3 is a low cost 3D printer kit that can be assembled well within an hour.

 With a minimum layer thickness of 0.05mm, the CR-10 keeps up with far more expensive FDM 3D printers.
 Though it looks basic, it has an easy-to-navigate screen and can be accessed via SD card.
 The Creality CR-10 has a fantastic build volume for the price, able to 3D print objects up to 300 x 300 x 400 mm in size.
 This makes it a great FDM 3D printer for beginners as well as veteran makers.